Nico242001/seg4105_playground/tut03/README.md

 They talk about how user-centered development can be a bad approach sometimes because it often proposes a specific solution, which is not the desired approach.

 ## Rabbit Holes

+What is a rabbit hole?:
+-They also talk about rabbit holes and the importance of avoiding them.
+This could often lead to dead ends, no significant progress or work that end's up being abandonned.
+-Need to identify any potential rabbit holes at the beginning of the pitch.
+-Features that are cool but not used often could be potential rabbit holes.

+Tracer bullet:
+-Can be used to gain information on unknown aspects.
+-Allows to give a proper estimate for potential work, allows to identify rabbit holes.
+-Usually about 2 days.
+-Could be seen as wasted 2 days but this allows to gain knowledge.